This post comes a little beyond schedule, as it based on news – and good news at that!

 One of the most famous and most beautiful of the archaeological sites, Ephesus richly deserves the standing.

 The Greek-founded city is now distinguished by its extreme wealth of large, ornate and well-preserved structures from the Roman and Byzantine eras, including the Roman Terrace Houses, where the upper-class domestic life of the 1st to 3rd centuries AD can be explored in detail.
 The site had an equivalent status to today’s UNESCO list in antiquity already: its Temple of Artemis was considered one of the Seven Wonders of the World.

-You can visit Ephesus on Cruising to Ephesus and some other cruises we offer, and also on In the Footsteps of Alexander the Great: the Conquest of Asia Minor.
+You can visit Ephesus on our Cruising to Ephesus and some other cruises we offer and also on our In the Footsteps of Alexander The Great tour in Turkey.

 Xanthos was the sometime capital of the ancient region of Lycia in Southwestern Turkey.

 The site includes a theatre, defensive walls and an Early Christian church, but what makes it extra memorable is its enormous wealth of Lycian tombs of many types, including rock-cut house tombs, rock-cut sarcophagus tombs and the astonishing pillar graves.
 Nearby Letoon was reputed to be the birthplace of the Gods Apollo and Artemis: the atmospheric sanctuary also includes a splendid theatre and the remains of several temples.

 The second prehistoric site on our Turkish UNESCO list is another Bronze Age citadel – and much more than that.